March 18, 2023

 In the notations below sp. = one species and spp. = multiple species of the same genus and neither is capitalized or italicized.
 Often it is possible to guess whether a plant is edible, medicinal, or poisonous simply by the family it is in.
 However, this is not always the case.
 One example is the Celery family mentioned above which contains many vegetables and spices as well as some of the most poisonous plants in the world!
 Learning the scientific names of plants helps to aid certainty in identification.
 Many plants that are very different share the same common names such as the Eastern Hemlock tree (Tsuga canadensis) in the Pine family (Pinaceae) and the deadly Poison Hemlock plant (Conium maculatum) in the Celery family.

-Approximately 350,000 species of flowering plants have been named in the world.
+Approximately 350,000 species of flowering plants have been named in the world with hundreds of thousands of synonyms for those names and new species being described every year.
 Scientists have grouped these into around 15,000 genera and those are divided into around 400+ flowering plant families.
 The website www.worldfloraonline.org and a sister site that i find easier to use but is a bit more dated www.plantlist.org are good global authorities of the current scientific consensus on classification delineation.
-Another approximately 35,000 species 200+ families of plants that are precursors to the flowering ones have been named as well.
+Another approximately 35,000 species and 200+ families of plants that are precursors to the flowering ones have been named as well.
 These plants include Conifers, Ferns, Mosses, Hornworts, Liverworts and others.

 In southern Appalachia where i spend most of my time a profusion of plants have been blooming for a bit or are starting to bloom including Asian Magnolias (Magnolia spp.), Bluets (Houstonia sp.), Daffodils (Narcissus spp.), Bridal Veil Spiraea (Spiraea prunifolium), Dandelion (Taraxacum officinale), Flowering Quince (Chaenomeles sp.)
 Forsythia sp.
-Toothwort-Cresses (Dentaria/ Cardamine spp.), Camellia spp., Snowdrops (Galanthus sp.), Grape Hyacinth (Muscari sp.), Green and Gold (Chrysogonum virginianum), Apricots/Cherries/Plums (Prunus spp.), Pears (Pyrus spp.), Periwinkle (Vinca sp.), Poor Person’s pepper (Lepidium sp.), Ragwort (Packera aurea), Sweet Betsy (Trillium cuneatum), Violets (Viola spp.).
-Unfortunately many of them got hammered by a 12 degree temp and strong winds about a week ago.
-That was som of the coldest weather all winter in March around here and makes me think of the climate intensity that as time moves on we are bound to know.
+Toothwort-Cresses (Dentaria/ Cardamine spp.), Camellia spp., Snowdrops (Galanthus sp.), Grape Hyacinth (Muscari sp.), Green and Gold (Chrysogonum virginianum), Apricots/Cherries/Plums (Prunus spp.), Pears (Pyrus spp.), Periwinkle (Vinca sp.), Poor Person’s pepper (Lepidium sp.), Ragwort (Packera aurea), Sweet Betsy (Trillium cuneatum), Violets (Viola spp.) and more.
+Unfortunately many of them are going to get hammered by a 18 degree temp and strong winds this weekend.
+This will be some of the coldest weather all winter happening at this late date in March around here and makes me think of the climate intensity that as time moves on we are bound to know.
 What plants have you noticed recently?

 Thank you for all that have donated to the cause. i encourage everyone to donate as they are able ($100 suggested for the nine month length of the class).
 Your contributions whether monetary, commentary or energetic greatly help me continue this crucial work of ethnobotanical research and education.
 This class continues by donation in the spirit of Frank but the benefit of my $70,000 academic education, let alone the cost of the many thousands of hours of personal travel and experience is reflected here.
 Please be as generous as possible and in the words of Frank “Give what you can receive what you need”